 The internship runs from October - April, and interns must commit for the full term.
-This is not an office position and students should miss little or no class time performing the tasks or assignments related to the program.
+This is not an office position, and the work is designed to be completed outside of school hours.
 The program uses online tools and communication methods, including weekly video conferences, so students from all islands are encouraged to apply.

 Public, private, charter, and homeschool students in the state of Hawaii may apply.
 Students must have a GPA of 2.5 or better and have personal access to email throughout the internship.
 Interns will be selected based on their involvement in their community (jobs, activities, and responsibilities), diversity of interests and life experiences, and demonstrated leadership involvement.
 Strong preference is given to students in their last year of school.
 Underclassmen who are interested in the program should contact the office before applying.

 Applications for the 2020 - 21 school year are due before 6:00pm HT, Sunday, September 13, 2020.
 Please contact HighSchool_Internship@schatz.senate.gov or our Honolulu office at 808-523-2061 with any questions.